From the Rabbit Match test sessions…

 A NEW GAME

 At the beginning of every Rabbit Match turn players roll for how many new rabbits come to their facility.
-Not only did the regular command “roll for bunnies” add much needed rhythm to an hitherto unpolished game with players still learning the basics, the statement itself was a stimulus.
+Not only did the regular command “roll for bunnies” add rhythm to an hitherto unpolished game, simply saying “Roll for bunnies!” excited the players.

-The design rules were simple: dice and cards and nothing else that would slow down play.
+The design principles were simple: dice and cards and nothing else that would slow down play.

 MOVING FROM BUNNY FRIEND TO FRIENDLY BUNNIES: AN OVERVIEW OF PLAY